Efficiency of Self-Adjusting Heaps: Analysis of smooth heaps

-When a root is deleted in a delete-min, each of its children becomes a root.
+When a root is deleted in a delete-min, its list of children becomes a list of roots.
 We call such a root a \emph{left} or \emph{right} root if it was a left or right child of its parent, respectively.
-In the treap formed by a delete-min, the \emph{central boundary} is the boundary whose left side contains the left roots and whose right side contains the right roots.
+A left (right, respectively) root is \emph{interior} to all roots to its left (right) in the list of roots.
+In the treap $\cT$ formed by a delete-min, the \emph{central boundary} is the boundary whose left side contains the left roots and whose right side contains the right roots.
 The links crossing the central boundary are exactly those between a left root and a right root.
-We call these \emph{crossing links}.
-We call a link between two left-side or two-right-side roots a \emph{left-side} or \emph{right-side} link, respectively.
-By Lemma~\ref{L:crossing-links-path}, the crossing links are on a single root-to-leaf path in the treap.
-Choose such a path and call it the \emph{central path}.
-(If the loser of the first crossing link is not a leaf in the treap, there is more than one possible central path, but any choice will do.)
-We call a link \emph{central} if it is on the central path.
-Each central link won by a left root link is a right link; each central link won by a right root is a left link.
-In our analysis, we shall assume that in a delete-min all non-central links are done before all the central links.
-This assumption is without loss of generality, since any bottom-up linking order produces the same treap.
+We call these links \emph{crossing links}.
+We call a link between two left-side or two right-side roots a \emph{left-side} or \emph{right-side} link, respectively.
+Let $x$ be the largest left-side root in symmetric order in $\cT$ and let $y$ be the smallest right-side root in symmetric order in $\cT$.
+By Lemma~\ref{L:crossing-links-path}, the crossing links are on a single path in the treap from the root to $x$, if $x$ does not win a crossing link in $\cT$, or to $y$, if $x$ does win a crossing link in $\cT$.
+We call this path the \emph{central path}.
+If there are no crossing links at all, the central path contains only the root of $\cT$.
+In this case either all the links in $\cT$ are left-side links, or they are all right-side links.
+We call a link \emph{central} if it is on the central path, \emph{non-central} otherwise.
+Each central link won by a left root is a right link; each central link won by a right root is a left link.

+In our analysis, we shall assume in a delete-min that all the non-central links are done before all the central links, and that every left (right, respectively) root that wins two non-central links wins the right (left) link first.
+These assumptions are without loss of generality, since in a smooth heap any bottom-up linking order during a delete-min that produces the same treap produces the same order of children of each node.
+(This is \emph{not} true in a slim heap, since if a node wins both a left and a right link the order of the losers on the list of children of the winner depends on which link occurs first.)

+We break the time during which links are done in a delete-min into two phases: the \emph{non-central phase}, during which the non-central links are done, and the \emph{central phase}, during which the central links are done.
+We define the masses of roots differently during the two phases.

+The links done during the non-central phase build all of the treap except the central path.
+The part of the treap built during this phase consists of one subtree rooted at each vertex on the central path.
+The nodes in such a subtree are either all left roots or all right roots.
+If the root of a subtree is a left root, the subtree consists either of just this root or of a left link won by this root, plus the subtree of the treap rooted at the loser of this left link.
+The situation is symmetric for subtrees rooted at right roots.